RelaCtrl: Relevance-Guided Efficient Control for Diffusion Transformers: Experiment

-We conducted quantitative experiments to evaluate the efficacy of guiding control block placement based on DiT-ControlNet Relevance.
+We conducted quantitative experiments to evaluate the efficacy of control block placement based on ControlNet Relevance.
 Utilizing relevance scores, we ranked the control block positions from highest to lowest and placed copy blocks at the top-ranked positions, evaluating configurations with 13, 12, 11, and 10 blocks.
 The results are summarized in Table~\ref{tab:abl1}.
 As anticipated, reducing the number of control blocks resulted in a gradual decline in FID and HDD metrics.
 Notably, under the guidance of relevance scores, using only 11 control blocks achieved performance comparable to the original ControlNet with 13 replicated blocks.
 When further reduced to 10 blocks, the quality of the generated results slightly declined relative to the 13-block setup.
-Consequently, we selected the top 11 positions ranked by relevance scores for control placement, as illustrated by the white numbers in Fig.~\ref{img:method_importance}.
+Consequently, we selected the top 11 positions ranked by relevance scores for control placement.

-To further validate the significance of the RGLC block and the incorporation of Prior 2 based on revelation, we conducted additional quantitative experiments which are shown in Table~\ref{tab:abl2}.
+To further validate the significance of the RGLC block and the incorporation of Prior 2 based on revelation, we conducted additional quantitative experiments, which are shown in Table~\ref{tab:abl2}.
 Employing the ControlNet with 13 copy blocks as the baseline and the RelaCtrl network as the foundation, we evaluated the impact of removing the RGLC block and relevance prior 2, respectively.
 The results demonstrate that the absence of either component leads to a decline in image quality and control performance.
 Replacing the RGLC block with the original copy block not only significantly increases the parameter scale but also results in performance degradation, highlighting the efficacy of the RGLC block.
 In the experiment (w/o Prior 2), we applied a uniform TDSM channel division across all RGLC blocks and eliminated our correlation-specific settings.
 The poorer HDD and FID metrics observed indicate that allocating more parameters and computational resources to control positions with higher correlation is crucial for achieving high-quality controllable generation.
 These results underscore the importance of both the RGLC block and relevance prior 2 in enhancing generation quality and control precision.